emanuel2718/myreddit-dl/README.md

 - [ ] use os.path.expanduser('~') for home dir
 - [ ] Add logging of adding to path on which we are saving media
 - [ ] improve logging messages
+- [ ] upload to PyPy and add instruction here
 - [ ] Make custom exceptions `exceptions.py`
 - [ ] allow the user to enter custom paths `-p, --path` to download media to.
 - [ ] fix argparser description